rampal-punia/convo-insight-platform/README.md

 ## Acknowledgements

-- This project is part of the "Advanced Certification Course on Computational Data Science at [IISC](https://iisc.ac.in/)" with [TalentSpirit](https://talentsprint.com/course/computational-data-science-iisc-bangalore).
+- This project is part of the **Advanced Certification Course on Computational Data Science at [IISC](https://iisc.ac.in/)** with **[TalentSpirit](https://talentsprint.com/course/computational-data-science-iisc-bangalore)**.
-- We acknowledge the use of open-source libraries and frameworks that made this project possible.
+- We acknowledge the use of open-source libraries and frameworks that made this project possible, including Django, LangChain, Hugging Face Transformers, and BERTopic.
+- Special thanks to the open-source community for their invaluable contributions to the tools and technologies used in this project.

 ## Disclaimer

-This project is intended as a learning exercise and demonstration of integrating various technologies, including:
+This project is intended as a learning exercise and demonstration of integrating various technologies.
+While it showcases the integration of Django, Django Channels, LangChain, Hugging Face models, and AWS SageMaker, it is not designed or tested for production use.

-- Django
-- Django Channels
-- Django REST Framework
-- LangChain
-- Hugging Face Endpoint APIs
-- Finetuning LLM
-- Machine Learning Algorithms for Sentiment analysis, Intent Recognition & Topic Modelling

-Please note that this application is not designed or tested for production use.
 It serves as an educational resource and a showcase of technology integration rather than a production-ready web application.

 Contributors and users are welcome to explore, learn from, and build upon this project for educational purposes.
+However, please exercise caution and perform thorough testing and security audits before considering any aspects of this project for production environments.